AyushRaghuvanshi04/Mood.ai/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to Mood.ai! 🚀
+Thank you for contributing to SonifyAI! 🚀